Visit Toy Fair

 View Toy Fair visitor rules & regulations

 The Toy Fair is a strictly trade only event and is not open to the public.
-It is free to all pre-registered guests otherwise you will have to pay £15 cash on site and will be asked to show your trade business card.
+It is free to all pre-registered guests.
+Unlike in previous years, visitors will not be able to register on-site at the show due to keeping in line with our Covid-19 safety regulations.
 If you intend to bring children to the event please note the strict age policy and refer to the Visitor Kids Policy below.

 The Toy Fair welcomes